domz-1/Calculator/README.md

 1. Clone the repository or download the project files.
 2. Ensure all files are in the same directory.
 3. Open `index.html` in a web browser to use the calculator.

+Alternatively, you can view the live version at [https://domz-calculator.netlify.app/](https://domz-calculator.netlify.app/)

 ## Technologies Used